top of page

 • For Tigger: “Tigger sometimes gets too excited, which can be exhausting.
 If he had a few relaxation tools, he could use a bit of quiet time or a breathing technique to slow down whenever he wanted to.
 Then he’d have the energy to bounce happily, not wildly.”

 “The last empowering feature of the Mental Health Warrior self-help approach,” I explained, “is that it grows with you.
-As we face new situations, learn new things, or even move to new places, the approach adapts.
-It supports us as we grow, without requiring us to be anything other than ourselves.”
+As we face new situations, learn new skills, or even step into new environments, this approach adapts.
+It supports us as we evolvewithout ever asking us to be anything other than ourselves.”

-I shared how this adaptability had been a game-changer for me.
-“When I decided to change careers to something more fulfilling, I didn’t need to be perfectly ‘fixed’ or ‘healed.’
-I could manage my emotions well enough to make that leap, even while dealing with my challenges.
-Self-help doesn’t demand perfection; it gives us the support we need to embrace new opportunities and find joy in life as we grow.”
+I shared how this adaptability had been a game-changer in my own life.
+“When I decided to pursue a more fulfilling career, I didn’t need to wait until I was perfectly ‘fixed’ or ‘healed.’
+I simply managed my emotions well enough to take that leap, even while navigating my challenges.

 Pooh’s Takeaway: